ASFHyP3/hyp3-docs/docs/guides/burst_insar_product_guide.md

 - All bursts in both the reference and secondary sets must have the same polarization
     - Only co-polarized inputs are supported
     - All bursts must be either VV or HH (not VH or HV)
-- Pairwise bursts in the reference and secondary sets must have the same burst number, swath number, and polarization
+- Pairwise bursts in the reference and secondary sets must have the same burst and relative orbit numbers
 - All reference bursts must have been acquired within two minutes of each other
 - All secondary bursts must have been acquired within two minutes of each other
 - Reference bursts must have been acquired *before* the secondary bursts